Taking a basic science research approach to understanding cancer

 Kevin McBride - B cell function and antibody repertoire; B cell lymphoma; role of B cells in immunotherapy response

-Nidhi Sahni - Systems-level functional and computational genomics, genetic and epigenetic influncing susceptibility and reistance to human cancer and immune system heterogeneity
+Nidhi Sahni - Systems-level functional and computational genomics, genetic and epigenetic influence on susceptibility and resistance to human cancer

 Margarida Almeida Santos - Tumor promoting roles of genome guardians in leukemia

-Richard Wood - Role of DNA polymerase zeta in skin and mammary carcinogenesis
+Richard Wood - Role of DNA polymerase theta in genome stability

 Han Xu - Global view of transcriptional and epigenetic regulation using CRISPR screens; machine-learning and statistical algorithms for high-throughput experiments